 “So many people have asked me over the years where they can learn extreme, practical survival skills – the type that requires spirit, determination and the skills to self-rescue against the odds, in some of the harshest terrain around.
 Following the launch of our academy’s globally, and the success of ‘The Island’, I thought it would be a great idea to be able to share some of these skills and experiences of what it really means to be able to look after yourself and survive when the chips are down,” says Bear Grylls.
 “Remember, this is the north West of Scotland, with some of the harshest terrain and weather in the world.
 So, it may hurt a little.”

-The adventure begins at 5pm with a chance to meet your course leaders and fellow enrollees, and to ensure you have all the items on the Kit List.
-We will then move over rugged terrain by 4×4 vehicles to the Academy’s wilderness base camp situated in the heart of the Highlands.
+The adventure begins at 1500 with a chance to meet your course leaders and fellow participants, and to ensure you have all the items on the Kit List.
+We then move over rugged terrain by 4×4 vehicles to the Academy’s wilderness base camp situated in the heart of the Highlands.
 On arrival you will receive a safety brief, course brief and outline.
 You will then be issued with your personal training equipment and basic food rations.
 After that, there is no time to waste as we head straight in to some basic survival skills training.
 First up is a session on Bears priorities of survival followed by survival knife skills.
 The team will treat you day one to an Alpine style hut dinner and after that its heads down…..